dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

 Find TrainingSetVersions
 ------------------------

+..
+  Is it correnct that get get a specifici training set version by name or number whereas find seraches for training set version based on specific criteria?

 TrainingSetVersions for the current project my be searched by training set name, TrainingSet metadata, and TrainingSetVersion metadata.
 Results matching all search fields will be returned.